Dmkreation/nginx-proxy/README.md

 docker compose up -d
 ```

-Then, just add following config to all services do you want to expose
+Then, just add following config to all services do you want to expose and start them
 ```yaml
 version: '3.4'